manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/04-the-transition-class.md

 * A way of telling the transition when to start.
 * A way of knowing exactly when the transition has ended so we can handle anything in code

-So now that we have defined what we'll need, let's take a look at the code.
+Now that we have defined what we'll need, let's take a look at the code.

 ### The Code
+:::note Perform the Following
-Below is the entire code needed for the transition class.
-First create add a new class file to the project called **Transition.cs**, then add the following code to it.
-We'll go over each section of the code in a moment.
+In your project, create a new class file called **Transition.cs** and add the code below to the file.
+In the sections of this page after the code, we'll go over each of the aspects of the class file and what it is all doing.

 **using statements**
 ```csharp